TonyRipa/PlaceValue/README.md

 Exponential
 -----------
 <i>exponential.js</i> is a datatype for representing exponentials; an application of the PlaceValue datatype.
 Exponentials are like polynomials (specifically Laurent Polynomials) whose base instead of being like x or y, would be e^x or e^y.
-Exponential.js is little more than an exponential looking skin for an underlying PlaceValue datatype.
+Exponential.js is little more than an exponential (or hyperbolic trigonometric) looking skin for an underlying PlaceValue datatype.
 Exponential takes an input like exp(2x) and stores it as 100 base e^x.
 It can then render it on demand in the exponential looking form exp(2x).
 Exponential also recognizes hyperbolic trig functions like cosh(x), which it stores as ½0.½ base e^x, and renders on demand as cosh(x).
 Likewise sinh(x), which it stores as ½0.<s>½</s>, and renders on demand as sinh(x).
 If Exponential wants to calculate sinh(x)+cosh(x), then it asks PlaceValue to calculate:

 ½0.<s>½</s> + ½0.½ = 10